tomokinakamaru/silverchain/README.md

 }
 ```

+To learn how to write the input, see this [reference](./doc/ag-reference.md)

 ## Not only preventing invalid chains!

 A Silverchain-generated library (i.e. library implemented in the user-friendly way) cooperates well with method completion system and lets the library users write code faster.